smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 Restart the Tomcat and access the application to verify the headers.

-Tomcat secuirity defaults (default values are in square brackets):
+Tomcat security defaults (default values are in square brackets):

 * hstsEnabled Should the HTTP Strict Transport Security (HSTS) header be added to the response?
 See RFC 6797 for more information on HSTS. [true]